 ●Detect lineage infidelity (eg, myeloid lineage cells expressing nonmyeloid antigens) and confirm the presence of bi- or tri-lineage dysplasia [154,155]

 Genetic features — The diagnosis of MDS is made based upon an evaluation of the bone marrow and peripheral smear in the appropriate clinical context.
 Detection of certain chromosomal abnormalities by routine cytogenetic analysis, reverse transcriptase polymerase chain reaction (RT-PCR), or fluorescent in situ hybridization (FISH) distinguishes between MDS and acute myeloid leukemia (AML) in some cases, aids in the classification of MDS, and is a major factor in determining prognostic risk group and therapy .
+Some centers use targeted next-generation sequencing panels to aid in the diagnosis of MDS, and it seems likely that this will become a part of the standard work-up of known or suspected MDS patients over the next several years, both for confirming the diagnosis and for determining prognosis [29,167-170].
 (See "Overview of the treatment of myelodysplastic syndromes", section on 'Pretreatment evaluation' and "Cytogenetics and molecular genetics of myelodysplastic syndromes".)